jGDarkness/deb_config/README.md

 This repo sets up my system the way I like, should I need a fresh installation and configuration.

 # WARNING
 There is only basic error checking in place as of today.
 The scripts have not been tested in full yet, however, each individual command was used to configure the system and develop the script.

 ## Distribution
 Debian 12 Bookworm

 ## Kernel
-Default is for Bookworm Stable, however, there is a pair of lines that can be switched (commented / uncommented) in order to switch to the Bookworm Backports kernel.
+Default is for Bookworm Stable, however, there is block of code that can be commented / uncommented in order to set preference for the stable or backport kernel.

 ### Pre-requisites

 <ol>
-<li>Debian Bookworm ISO (or CD image) written to a USB stick with a tool such as Balena Etcher, which is my personal preference.</li>
+<li>Debian Bookworm ISO (or CD image) written to a USB stick with a tool such as Balena Etcher, which is my personal
+preference.</li>
 <li>Install the distribution onto the target machine or virtual machine.</li>
 <li>I prefer to configure both a root account and a personal user account with the username: jeremy </li>
 <li>Add the regular user account to the sudoers file.